Reset Ethics follow-on work: Moral harm project

 The moral distress and injury experienced by healthcare professionals, rather than a response to a single traumatic event, was often a response to being unable – repeatedly and over a long period of time - to practise (to offer care) in accordance with personal/professional values.

-The impact funding will enable us to develop findings from the NHS Reset Ethics research with a new community – hospital wellbeing professionals.
+The impact funding enabled us to develop findings from the NHS Reset Ethics research with a new community – hospital wellbeing professionals.
 We understand ‘wellbeing professionals’ broadly, to include, for example, clinical psychologists, chaplaincy teams, counsellors, welfare teams and others whose role is to support the wellbeing of healthcare professionals.

 Working collaboratively, we used collective, consensus-building discussion to explore how ethical theories and an ‘ethical lens’ might offer additional means of supporting people experiencing moral distress.
-We hope that an ongoing Community of Practice will be one of the lasting contributions of the work of the Moral Harm project.